DylanMKelly/CryptoClustering/README.md

 # Module 19 Assignment

-Overview
+## Overview

-## Prepare the Data
+Prepare the Data
-  Overview
-    - note
-    - note
-    - note
-    - note

-## Find the Best Value for k Using the Original Scaled DataFrame
+Find the Best Value for k Using the Original Scaled DataFrame
-  Overview
-    - NOTES
-    - notes
-    - notes
-    - notes

-## Cluster Cryptocurrencies with K-means Using the Original Scaled Data
+Cluster Cryptocurrencies with K-means Using the Original Scaled Data
-  Overview
-    - notes
-    - notes
-    - notes
-    - notes

-## Optimize Clusters with Principal Component Analysis
+Optimize Clusters with Principal Component Analysis
-  Overview
-    - notes
-    - notes
-    - notes
-    - notes

-## Find the Best Value for k Using the PCA Data
+Find the Best Value for k Using the PCA Data
-  Overview
-    - notes
-    - notes
-    - notes
-    - notes

-## Cluster Cryptocurrencies with K-means Using the PCA Data
+Cluster Cryptocurrencies with K-means Using the PCA Data
-  Overview
-    - notes
-    - notes
-    - notes
-    - notes

 # Resources
 The following are resources and links used to help with the creation of these scripts
   - Class recordings and posted answers to previous homework were used to help determine paths toward solutions